joshenders/enderscraft/README.md

 ### Cost Allocation Tags

-In order to get budget alerts working correctly, you need to enable `Cost allocation tags` for our newly created stack.
+In order to get budget alerts working correctly, you need to enable CloudFormation's `Cost allocation tags`.
 Unfortunately there is no API for this.
-Head over to the `AWS Billing & Cost Management Dashboard` and put a check in the column for `aws:cloudformation:stack-name` and then click `Activate`.
+Head over to the `AWS Billing & Cost Management Dashboard` and put a check in the column for the `aws:cloudformation:stack-name` row and then click `Activate`.
 It may take 24h for tags to be associated with resources in the dashboard.

 > **_Warning:_** It is **very important** that you **do not forget this step** or else budget alerts will not work as expected.